Man dies in incident involving firearms officers in Kensington

 A man has died after sustaining gunshot wounds in an incident involving armed officers close to Kensington Palace.

-The Metropolitan Police said offices were called to reports of a man with a firearm seen to enter a bank and bookmakers in Marloes Road, west London at 3.04pm on Saturday.
+The Metropolitan Police said officers were called to reports of a man with a firearm seen to enter a bank and bookmakers in Marloes Road, west London at 3.04pm on Saturday.

 The force said the man was then seen to get into a vehicle and leave the area.